intel/SGXDataCenterAttestationPrimitives/tools/PccsAdminTool/README.txt

                                 The output file name for platform list; default: platform_list.json -s SOURCE, --source SOURCE
-                                reg - Get platforms from registration table.(default) reg_na - Get platforms whose PCK certs are currently not available from registration table.
-                                [FMSPC1,FMSPC2,...] - Get platforms from cache based on the fmspc values. [] to get all cached platforms.
+                                reg - Get platforms from registration table.(default) [FMSPC1,FMSPC2,...] - Get platforms from cache based on the fmspc values. [] to get all cached platforms.
           -t TOKEN, --token TOKEN
                                 Administrator token for PCCS